huggingface/optimum-habana/examples/sentence-transformers-training/sts/README.md

 ```bash
 python training_stsbenchmark.py bert-base-uncased
 ```
-If you want to save the checkpoints for training model you need using '--saving_model_checkpoints' in the command and same as all examples below.
+If you want to save the checkpoints for training model you need using `--saving_model_checkpoints` in the command and same for all examples below.

 ## Multi-card Training